IshanChakraborty96/Docs/docs/source/Pages/Architecture.rst

 Keycloak can be configured to integrate with an Active Directory (AD) or LDAP(S) identity provider (IdP).
 When identity federation is enabled, local account creation is disabled and Keycloak will authenticate users against identities in the external IdP and retrieve configurable properties about those users for Katonic usernames and email addresses.

-'Learn more about Keycloak identity federation <https://www.keycloak.org/docs/latest/server_admin/index.html#_user-storage-federation>'_
+`Learn more about Keycloak identity federation <https://www.keycloak.org/docs/latest/server_admin/index.html#_user-storage-federation>`_

 .. _Learn more about Keycloak identity federation: <https://www.keycloak.org/docs/latest/server_admin/index.html#_user-storage-federation>